martheberget/timer/README.md

 ## Improvements

-- When pausing the timer, by either clicking the "Pause"-button or clicking in the input field, the border will continue from where it was paused.
+- When pausing the timer the border will continue from where it was paused.
-- When changing the input field during countdown the border will restart from the top.
+- When changing the input field during countdown, the border will restart from the top.
-- Added styling, colors, and gradient background image.
+- Added styling and colors.